negative-seven/naezith_tas/README.md

 TAS tool for Remnants of Naezith

 ## Usage
-Run the executable after launching the game, then complete a level and press "Watch my last run".
+Run the executable with `naezith_tas <filepath> [arguments]` after launching the game, then complete a level and press "Watch my last run".
 After restarting the replay, your movie file should play back successfully.

 ## Arguments
 ```
   -n [--no-alloc]
 Use code injection method that does not utilise external memory allocation.
 Not guaranteed to be consistent - only set this if the software does not work otherwise.

-  -f [--replay-file] <arg>
-Filepath for replay file.
-Default: "inputs.txt".

   -s [--replay-size] <arg>
 Maximum size of replay, in bytes.
 Can be decimal, hexadecimal (prefix 0x) or octal (prefix 0).
 Default: 0x1000.